top of page

 Title: Division and Unity

-The First Intifada changed the thinking in numerous ways while the Gulf War left Israel feeling more vulnerable and optimistic.
+The First Intifada changed the thinking in numerous ways while the Gulf War paradoxically left Israel feeling more vulnerable and optimistic.

 Session 16